-dersigned bidder/offeror has satisfied the ng manner (please check the appropriate e requirements of the bid specification in the space): ie
+The undersigned bidder/offeror has satisfied the requirements of the bid specification in the following manner (please check the appropriate space):

-The bidder/offeror is committed to contract. to a minimum of % DBE utilization of n this
+The bidder/offeror is committed to a minimum of % DBE utilization on this contract.

-The bidder/offeror (if unable to minimum of% DBE utilization on the demonstrating good faith efforts. neet the DBE goal of%) is committed his contract a submits documentation to a
+The bidder/offeror (if unable to meet the DBE goal of %) is committed to a minimum of % DBE utilization on this contract a submits documentation demonstrating good faith efforts.

 Name of bidder/offeror's firm:

-State F Registration No -
+State Registration No.

-Ву

-(Signature) Title
+(Signature)